-Daylight-Saving Time ends this weekend (officially at 2 a.m.
-Sunday) with a “fall back” to standard time.
-That means you get an extra hour of sleep but it also means come Sunday night the sun will set and it’ll start getting darker earlier (major bummer).
+Daylight-Saving Time begins this weekend (officially at 2 a.m.
+Sunday) with a “spring forward.”
+That means you “lose” an hour of sleep but it also means come Sunday night we’ll start enjoying more daylight and later sunsets.
 Here are four fun facts about Daylight-Saving Time.

 NOT EVERYONE IS DOING IT

 Daylight-Saving Time is observed in most countries around the world, but not even every American state observes the turn-back practice.
 Hawaii, Arizona and Puerto Rico don’t turn their clocks back.
 The states join other countries, including Japan and Russia, which avoid it.

 WHOSE IDEA WAS IT TO MESS WITH THE CLOCKS TWICE A YEAR?

 Benjamin Franklin – who was an early-riser himself – first proposed the idea as a way to make people more productive, according to the author of “Seize the Daylight.”
 But it wasn’t until World War I bought about an energy crisis that the practice gained steam and by 1918 federal law standardized it.

 DAYLIGHT-SAVING TIME MAY BE BAD FOR YOUR HEALTH